jodymlin/personal-gatsby-website/src/data/writing/infinity-league/chapter-2.md

 I chuckle to myself and I get up to flip it off.
 Then it all comes back to me.

 “Darn....”
 I rub my eyes and run my fingers through my hair.
 My watch reads 7:30, and I have absolutely no idea what I’m supposed to do.
 Do I call the police and tell them that I’m now an orphan?
 Do I call Yasaman?
 Should I tell the Mr. Lin, the neighbor next door?
 Does Dad’s girlfriend know?
 Wait.
-Dad doesn’t have a girlfriend.Shoot.
+Dad doesn’t have a girlfriend.
+Shoot.

 Despite everything that’s going on, not a single tear comes.
 My eyes stay dry.
 Dad was like a good friend to me, not really a dad.
 He was rarely there and when he was, he was busy with work.
 Maybe that’s the reason why.